 Companies transitioning to remote work need to strategize how to communicate and collaborate effectively across teams to protect company culture and meet the larger company goals.

 This demands a conscious effort from leadership and managers who need to ensure that there are protocols and communication channels that are in place for employees to connect, stay social, and stay productive.

 1. Creating a sense of togetherness

 Teams must connect, and connect often, almost as much as they’d do back in the office.
-Having frequent check-ins via phone calls or chat, having regular meetings via video conferencing, and sharing updates in real-time can help retain that feeling of togetherness and ensure that the team is always on the same page.
+Having frequent check-ins via phone calls or chat, having regular meetings via video conferencing or board portals, using a virtual team building platform, and sharing updates in real-time can help retain that feeling of togetherness and ensure that the team is always on the same page.

 Frequent 1:1s with managers can help team members stay motivated and productive, and build healthy relationships.
 Creating a public workboard for team members to share their work pipelines and deadlines can improve transparency and accountability.

 Does your team manage an inbox like info@ or support@ remotely?
 Hiver helps you communicate with your team faster and more efficiently.
 Learn how to collaborate seamlessly over email

 The bottom line, however, for IT leaders is to understand that a successful transition to remote work can take time.
 It is important to set realistic expectations, communicate often, acknowledge mistakes, be open to feedback from your workforce and maintain a culture of trust and accountability.

 2. Finding ways for people to voice their opinion